diegodoumecq/joymap/README.md

   * **getModules() => AnyModule[]** returns an array of Modules (see the Modules section for more details)
   * **getUnusedPadIds() => string[]** Returns an array of Gamepad ids that are not currently assigned to a Module
   * **getUnusedPadId() => string | undefined** Same as above but returns only one if present
-  * **addModule(module: AnyModule) => void** Adds an instanced module to JoyMap's Module array so that it can receive JoyMap updates
+  * **addModule(module: AnyModule) => void** Adds an instanced module to Joymap's Module array so that it can receive Joymap updates
-  * **removeModule(module: AnyModule) => void** Removes an instanced module from JoyMap's Module array
+  * **removeModule(module: AnyModule) => void** Removes an instanced module from Joymap's Module array
-  * **clearModules() => void** Removes all modules from JoyMap's Module array
+  * **clearModules() => void** Removes all modules from Joymap's Module array
   * **poll() => void** Polls the browser gamepad API and updates all Modules with the data.
 Can be called manually or indirectly by using **start** and **stop**

 The other functions are used to create ...

 ### Modules

-JoyMap's gamepad-accessing API is divided into modules.
+Joymap's gamepad-accessing API is divided into modules.
 Each of these implement a basic interface but differ in the way that the input information can be extracted.
 Three of these modules are implemented for now: QueryModule, StreamModule and EventModule.

 The three modules mentioned above work in similar ways, taking an options argument and returning the corresponding module.
 All of these use the createBaseModule function as a basis to build on top of it.